Due Date: Tuesday May 26th, 10pm EDT

-Purpose To practice abstracting similarities in functions.
+Purpose Design and creation of a larger program; To practice abstracting similarities in functions.

 You must submit a single .rkt file containing your responses to all exercises via the Handin Server.
 We accept no email submissions.